-Now loving-kindness in judgment and getting oneself ready for the Kingdom of God are more important because those things heal and unify.
+Lovingkindness in judgment and getting oneself ready for the Kingdom of God are more important because those things heal and unify.
 God does not require vegetarianism.
 In fact, Paul said those people are weak if they are basing their vegetarianism as being something that God requires.
 So, who then should we look to for leadership?

 As you are beginning to see as I lay the foundation here, this is a governmental issue, and particularly a problem of Israelitish people, at least partly because of one of the basic features of Israelitish culture.
 I do not know whether you will be able to pick this up.
 Maybe those of you who were at the Feast in Columbia, Missouri, will remember, though, that this basic feature was the main theme of Gilbert Boyer's sermonette at the Feast.
-Not the eating but the governmental issue.
+Not the eating, but the governmental issue.

 Israelitish culture, at least partly because of the Bible's influence on the culture, provides its citizens with a great deal of individual liberty.
 The Bible promotes living by faith in a theocracy under God.
 But because unconverted men cannot see God, they promote individual liberty under a democracy or a Parliamentary system.

 Now this has a good and a bad side to it.
 The good side is that these forms of government tend to promote individual achievement and thus economic prosperity.
 The bad side is that because of human nature's characteristics, it also tends to produce people who feel that they are a government unto themselves.
 It produces a great deal of individualism, and this creates unity problems.